-- 1. Place the packaging in such a way that the lettering on the label is in the correct position. - 2.
+- Procedure1.
+Place the packaging in such a way that the lettering on the label is in the correct position. - 2.
 Check the packaging, the device and the accessories for transport damage. - 3.
 Check the scope of delivery.
 In the event of incomplete delivery, contact technical support immediately. - 4.
-When lifting, carrying or moving the device, grab the unit only from below on the sides.
-Do not hold onto front cover or leak tray, as these parts are loosely attached to the device.
+When lifting, carrying or moving the device, grab the device only from below on the sides.

-- Keep the included packing list for repeat orders. - Keep the original packaging for safe storage or transportation.
+Next steps • Keep the included packing list for repeat orders.

+• Keep the original packaging for safe storage or transportation.